 As of July 2015, all MBTA-owned and -operated unattended parking lots operate under an updated payment system.
 The Honor Box Payment system has been deactivated and PayByPhone is the only method of payment in advance.
-Commuters can sign up for PayByPhone by downloading the app or by dialing 1-866-234-7275 from any phone.
-The MBTA parking payment system has been simplified into three methods: Daily Payment, Monthly Permit, and a Monthly Invoice Notice.
+Commuters can sign up for PayByPhone by downloading the app, (on iOS and Android devices), the web app at www.paybyphone.com, or by dialing 1-866-234-7275 from any phone.
+The MBTA parking payment system offers daily parking and monthly parking passes.

 - Set up a PaybyPhone account

 - If you are not a regular commuter or would prefer not to sign up for PayByPhone, an invoice notice will be mailed to the vehicle’s registered owner for every day the vehicle is found unpaid in the parking lot at the end of each month.
 The invoice will include a $1.00 surcharge per day in addition to the parking fee.

 Where can I go on the Needham Line?